-The Company received confirmations from the controlling shareholders of the Company in March 2023 on their compliance of the non-competition undertaking under the deed of non-completion as disclosed in the section headed "Relationship with Controlling Shareholders" in the Prospectus (the "Deed of non-competition") for the Year.
+The Company received confirmations from the controlling shareholders of the Company in March 2024 on their compliance of the non-competition undertaking under the deed of non-completion as disclosed in the section headed "Relationship with Controlling Shareholders" in the prospectus of the Company dated 27 October 2017 (the "Deed of non-competition") for the Year.
 The independent non-executive Directors have reviewed the confirmations and evaluated the effectiveness of the implementation of the Deed of non-competition and concluded that none of the controlling shareholders and their respective associates had any interests in a business, apart from the business of the Group, which competes or may compete with the business of the Group or has any other conflict of interest with the Group which would be required to be disclosed under Rule 8.10 of the Listing Rules and pursuant to the Deed of non-competition during the Year.